treeman/jonashietala/posts/2021-05-10-how_i_made_a_kick_ass_cover_for_my_self_published_book.markdown

 2. It should be clear for any reader if the email is specifically targeting them
 3. It must be clear what actions needs to be taken, and by whom

 While the first two aren't very relevant for this case, the third is very important.
-After the email, the designer should know what changes should be made and have received enough information to move in the right direction.
+After the email, the designer should know what changes should be made and have received enough information to move in the right direction (but follow-up emails and clarifications should be expected).

 Concretely after receiving a new draft, I would write an email looking something like this: